aTrujillo04/Remote-Dashboard-for-Tokinomo-in-Flet/README.md

 pip install flask
 python3 -m flask --version
 ```
-You should be able to se something like this: **Flask vX.X.X**
+You should be able to see something like this: **Flask vX.X.X**

 Now, to run the Flask server you should enter in terminal:

 ```bash
 python3 Tokinomo.py
 ```
-If the server **runs optimally** and is waiting for HTTP requests you shold see something like this:
+If the server **runs optimally** and is waiting for HTTP requests you should see something like this:

 ```bash
 * Serving Flask app 'Tokinomo'